conda-archive/conda-bots/README.md

 ## Requirements for Adding to a Repository

-* Webhook added to repository settiongs using this URL: https://conda-bots.herokuapp.com/ .
+* Webhook added to repository settings using this URL: https://conda-bots.herokuapp.com/ .
 The secret for this webhook stored in `GH_SECRET` of the deployed heroku app should be added to the GitHub webhook configuration.
 The webhook can be configured to either send all events to this heroku application or an allowlist of only the following events: